PGY2 in Critical Care

 The resident receives a $52,000 stipend paid by UF Health Shands Hospital.
 The stipend, coupled with the comparatively low cost of living in Gainesville, should ensure a financially sufficient year.

-Selected and matched applicants will receive partial reimbursement for interview expenses, when accompanied by receipts, at the beginning of the residency year.
 Assistance with local expenses will be provided to all candidates interviewed.

 Hospital benefits include: